-The purpose of the plan is educate at-risk youth in a safe and nurturing environment as outlined in our LCAP goals.
+The purpose of the School Plan for Student Achievement (SPSA) plan is educate at-risk youth in a safe and nurturing environment as outlined in our LCAP goals.
 Our at-risk, highly transient population is either on probation, expelled from their local school districts or both and deserve access to the core curriculum.